 Size Matters!: Sorry boys but contrary to popular believe size DOES matter, well in this case anyway.
 Always use the correct size kite suitable for you and the conditions of the day.
 If you are unsure, ask other riders for advice.

 Where to kite?: Always observe the zoned areas for launching and landing and respect the local regulations.
-If unsure, please ask other riders, beach users or local officials.
+If you are unsure, please ask other riders, beach users or local officials.

 Kite surfing alone: Don’t kite surf alone.
 If this is not possible always make sure you tell someone where you are going and what time you expect to return.
 But remember, if others are not going out there is probably a very good reason.
 Stay safe.

 Beach etiquette: Always wrap up your lines when they are not being used.
-Leaving your lines laid out causes difficulties for other kitesurfers when launching and landing but also hazzardous to members of the public.
-Always make sure that your kite is properly secure.
+Leaving your lines laid out causes difficulties for other kitesurfers when launching and landing but is also hazardous to members of the public.
+Always make sure that your kite is properly secured and consider that wind speeds may increase - add more weight/sand that you think you need just to be extra sure.

-Equipment: Test your quick release before each session and make sure it is clear from foreign objects.
-Don’t launch an underinflated or leaking kite as an underinflated kite is much more difficult to control.
+Equipment: Test your quick release before each session and make sure it is clear from debris and foreign objects.
+Don’t launch an under-inflated or leaking kite as an under-inflated kite is much more difficult to control.

-Check and double check your lines - if you are unsure ask someone else to check they have been attached correctly.
-If rigged incorrectly it will seriously affect control and will be dangerous to you and other beach users.
+Check and double check your lines: If you are unsure, ask someone else to check they have been attached correctly.
+If rigged incorrectly it will seriously affect control and could be dangerous to you and other beach users.
+If you are assisting a launch for someone, please also ensure that you are happy that everything is in order, that they are safely launching at the edge of the wind window, that lines are correctly attached and untangled, and that their bar is de-powered.

 Always assume that a crashed kite will relaunch unexpectedly.